Complexity of Eliminating (Majority) Illusion in Directed Networks: Introduction

-Although the majority illusion is often introduced via two-party elections, applications like vaccination provides a more compelling motivation to look beyond majority.
+Majority illusion is often introduced in the context of elections.
+However, applications like vaccination provides a more compelling motivation to look beyond majority.
 Consider a contact network where each agent is colored according to whether they are vaccinated.
 For many contagious diseases, achieving herd immunity requires a high global vaccination rate (often well above \(50\%\), and in some cases exceeding \(90\%\)) \cite{fine2011herd,anderson1992infectious}.
 This corresponds to a super-majority i.e., we would require almost $90\%$ of a neighborhood should be vaccinated.
 Conversely, when the goal is accurate perception of underrepresented groups, it is relevant to consider the status of a subset of neighborhood that is strictly smaller than majority.
-Here, network structure and sampling biases can systematically distort individuals’ beliefs about the prevalence of minority attributes (e.g., race, sexual orientation, disability status), leading to misperceptions that are well documented in studies of social networks and the majority illusion \cite{lerman2016majority,feld1991your}.
+Network structure can systematically distort individuals’ beliefs about the prevalence of minority attributes (e.g., race, sexual orientation, disability status), leading to misperceptions that are well documented in studies of social networks and the majority illusion \cite{lerman2016majority,feld1991your}.
 These applications require a definition of illusion more general than majority illusion.
 We define illusion based on a fraction $p$ that takes value $>1/2$ for the former example or a value $<1/2$ for the later example.

-We define a vertex to be under $p$-illusion if strictly less than $p$ fraction of its out neighbors are blue (see \Cref{fig:1}(b)).
-We study elimination of $p$-illusion by editing the vertex colors in directed graphs where we do not impose the assumption that the blue vertices form majority, and ask if it is possible to ensure that every voter has at least $p$-fraction of blue out-neighbors, where $p \in [0, 1]$ is a rational number.
-The $p$-illusion problem by editing edges in undirected graphs was studied in \cite{dippel2025eliminating}.
-A graph $G$ is $p$-illusion free if each vertex in the graph is $p$-illusion free. \SR{Is it better to keep one definition box just for $p$-illusion?}
+We define a vertex to be \textit{under $p$-illusion} if strictly less than $p$ fraction of its out neighbors are blue (see \Cref{fig:1}(b)).
+We study elimination of $p$-illusion by editing the vertex colors in directed graphs where we do not impose the assumption that the blue vertices form majority.
+We ask, for a given rational number $p \in [0, 1]$, is it possible to ensure that every voter has at least $p$-fraction of blue out-neighbors?
+A graph $G$ is \textit{$p$-illusion-free} if each vertex in the graph is $p$-illusion-free.
+Given a rational $p \in [0,1]$, we define the following problem.